FAH101 Introduction to Art

 FAS110 Drawing I

 A beginning level course open to students with little or no visual arts experience.
 The methods of rendering a variety of subjects, including still- life, portrait and human figure in a variety of drawing media.
-The works of contemporary and historical artists are examined through slide lectures.
+The works and techniques of contemporary and historical artists are examined through lecture, demonstration, independent research and master copies.
 Studio and materials fees charged.
 (Formerly FA176)

 FAS210 Drawing II